reactome/graph-core/Readme.md

 In the Reactome Graph project Neo4j, a Java implemented, open source, transactional database, with native graph storage and processing, is utilized.
 Neo4j offers multiple integration possibilities for Java development.
 In this project, [String Data Neo4j](http://projects.spring.io/spring-data-neo4j/)    provides automatic object graph mapping on top of Neo4j and integrates tightly with other parts of the spring framework used across the project.

-#### Project components used:
+#### main project components used:

 * Spring Data Neo4j - version: 4.1.2.RELEASE
+* AspectJ

 #### Project usage:

-The project can be used as a "Core" library providing a Data Object Layer on top of the Neo4j Db.
-To get started include the following dependency:
+The project can be used as a "Core" library providing a data access layer on top of the Neo4j Db.
+To get started using the Graph Core include following dependency:

 **Dependency**